Common ways to engage established programs:

 The AggiE-Challenge program provides engineering undergraduates opportunities to participate in research for course credit as part of multidisciplinary teams.
 Each team consists of ten or more students representing three or more majors and enrolled in a course for one or more credit hours.
 Student teams work on a project closely related to the faculty research and the team is mentored by the faculty and one or more graduate students.

 Since 2012, more than 1,000 engineering students have participated in the program for one or more semesters.
 Participants represent 28% females, 21% Hispanic, and 3% African American.
 In addition, they represent all engineering majors and from freshman to seniors.
-16% of participants who graduated with their bachelor’s degree have pursued graduate school at TAMU while more students pursued graduate school at other institutions.
+16% of participants who graduated with their bachelor’s degree have pursued graduate school at Texas A&M while more students pursued graduate school at other institutions.

 Interested faculty might want to consider proposing to work with our office and establish an AggiE-Challenge team.
 Faculty will use their NSF funding to support a graduate student to work with their team while EASA will provide the program support (recruit students for the project, train graduate students to manage undergraduate teams, access to facilities such as the Engineering Innovation Center for prototype development, opportunities to showcase research work at annual Engineering Project Showcase, and access to IRB approved assessment for impact to student learning).